 Personalized banking services for high net worth individuals

-Private banking involves providing banking, investment, tax management and other financial services to high net worth individuals (HNWIs).
-Unlike the mass-market retail banking, private banking focuses on providing more personalized financial services through dedicated advisors.
-HNWIs possess more wealth than the average person, and they are capable of accessing a large variety of investments such as hedge funds and real estate.
-The bank’s role is to match these individuals with the most appropriate investment options.
+Private banking involves providing banking, investment, tax management, and other financial services to high net worth individuals (HNWIs).
+Unlike mass-market retail banking, private banking focuses on providing more personalized financial services to its clients, through banking personnel specifically dedicated to providing such individual services.

-The financial crisis of 2008 led to the insolvency and collapse of major financial institutions.
-As a result, governments moved in to enact strict regulations that require more transparency and accountability among banks.
-These regulations have made the licensing of private banking professionals more restrictive, and this has affected their career advancement.
+The financial crisis of 2008 led to the insolvency and collapse of several major financial institutions.
+As a result, governments moved to enact stricter regulations that require more transparency and accountability from banks.
+These regulations have made the licensing of private banking professionals more restrictive.
+In some cases, this has affected both the nature of the services they provide and their career advancement.

 Advance your career in investment banking, private equity, FP&A, treasury, corporate development and other areas of corporate finance.

-Get certified as a financial analyst with CFI’s FMVA Program.
+Get certified as a financial analyst with CFI’s FMVA™ Program.